10 – Never Say Die

 Landing in the Number One spot on our Top 10 Black Sabbath Album Covers list is non other than the band’s debut album Black Sabbath.
 It is hands down the most chilling album cover ever released.
 The image in black standing in the woods has always sent shivers up and down the spines of rock fans for the past 45 years.
 We wonder how many fans dropped the cover on the floor when they heard Ozzy Osbourne scream on the album’s opening number “Oh no, no, please God help me!” while listening to the record the first time.
 It’s the scariest vocal moment I have ever heard on a rock record.

-The Mapledurham Watermill building in the background of the picture was located in Oxfordshire, England.
-The figure standing in the picture was actually an unknown actress hired for the photo shoot.
+The Mapledurham Watermill building in the picture’s background was in Oxfordshire, England.
+The figure standing in the picture was an unknown actress hired for the photo shoot.
 Little did she know how famous she would become in the most ghastly way.